-- Familiarize yourself with the location of your assigned community site and plan for transportation. - Review the Community Pediatrics Orientation Packet located on Blackboard to access valuable resources for this subrotation.
+- Contact your preceptor at least 1 week (ideally 2 weeks) prior to your subrotation to e-introduce yourself and find out specific site details and when/where to report on first day. - Familiarize yourself with the location of your assigned community site and plan for transportation. - Review resources, PPTs, screening materials, and orientation materials in Blackboard. - Review the Community Pediatrics Orientation Packet located on Blackboard to access valuable resources for this subrotation.